urbainvaes/vim-remembrall/README.md

 Some parts of the source code were inspired by [vim-peekaboo](https://github.com/junegunn/vim-peekaboo).

-Many thanks to Raimond Willemsen for reporting many bugs and suggesting improvements.
+Many thanks to Raimond Willemsen for reporting bugs and suggesting improvements.

 # License